 If you’re a new dog groomer or have not yet obtained your dog groomer certificate, you won’t be able to easily identify the coat of the Scottish Terrier who walks into your salon.
 But don’t worry – once the dog is on the grooming table, run your hands through his coat.
 If it is rough and bristly, it is probably a wire coat.

 Alternatively, if a Siberian Husky finds himself in your grooming salon, a quick evaluation of his coat with your hands will tell you that his topcoat is coarse while his undercoat is soft.
 In this case, he has a double coat and must be groomed accordingly to ensure his coat is healthy and there aren’t any tangles.

 This is a big one!
 Different dog breeds will have different coat types, which is a result of selective breeding.
 As the dog groomer, you need to communicate with the owner to determine what kind of lifestyle their dog has.
 Just because a Husky has a thick topcoat doesn’t mean that they are spending all of their time in the cold outdoors!

 Getting to know both your client and their dog will allow you to understand what their dog’s life is like from day to day.
 Do they spend a lot of time outside?
 Are they more of an indoor animal?
 If a Husky comes to your salon with a tangled or matted double coat, you need to be able to groom it properly so it can look and feel its best.

-Remember: never shave a double coat, as it will interfere with the dog’s ability to regulate its body temperature (and even avoid sunburns!).
-Trim the coat instead, and do so in a way that will allow the dog to enjoy its lifestyle, no matter what that may be.
+Remember, never shave a double coat!
+Shaving will interfere with the dog’s ability to regulate its body temperature (and even avoid sunburns!).
+Trim the coat instead.
+Do so in a way that will allow the dog to enjoy its daily routine!